d-bliss/finance/README.md

 # CS50 Finance (Week9: Problem Set)

 ## Introduction
-This is the one of the exercise from CS50x - Introduction for Computer Science: <a href="https://cs50.harvard.edu/x/2023/psets/9/finance/">Exercise detail</a>
+This is the one of the exercise from CS50x - Introduction for Computer Science: <a href="https://cs50.harvard.edu/x/2023/psets/9/finance/">See exercise details from Harvard's CS50 here</a>

 The exercise proposes the following:
 * Implement a web application that enables the user to "buy" and "sell" stocks, following the criteria below: